William Hogarth: Death

 On 25 October 1764, Hogarth was conveyed from his villa in Chiswick to his home in Leicester Fields, in weak condition.
 He had been in a weakened state for a while by this time, but was said to be in a cheerful mood and was even still working—with some help; doing more retouches on The Bench on this same day.
-On 26 October, he received a letter from Benjamin Franklin and wrote up a rough draught in reply.
-Before going to bed that evening, he'd boasted about eating a pound of beefsteaks for dinner and reportedly looked more robust than he had in a while at this time.
+On 26 October, he received a letter from Benjamin Franklin and wrote up a rough draft in reply.

+Before going to bed that evening, he had boasted about eating a pound of beefsteaks for dinner, and reportedly looked more robust than he had in a while at this time.
 However, when he went to bed, he suddenly began vomiting; something that caused him to ring his bell so forcefully that it broke.
-Hogarth passed away around two hours later, in the arms of his servant, Mrs Mary Lewis.
+Hogarth died around two hours later, in the arms of his servant, Mrs Mary Lewis.
 John Nichols claimed that he died of an aneurysm, which he said took place in the "chest."
 Horace Walpole claimed that he died of "a dropsy of his breast."

-Mrs Lewis, who stayed on with Jane Hogarth in Leicester Fields, was the only non-familial person acknowledged financially in Hogarth's will and was left £100 (approximately £18,651.61 in 2020) for her "faithful services."
+Mrs Lewis, who stayed on with Jane Hogarth in Leicester Fields, was the only non-familial person acknowledged financially in Hogarth's will and was left £100 (approximately £15,236.79 in 2024) for her "faithful services."

 Hogarth was buried at St. Nicholas Church, Chiswick, now in the west of London.
 His friend, actor David Garrick, composed the following inscription for his tombstone: